lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 ```

-There's a ton of output!
+There is a ton of output!
 How do we make sense of it?

 First, our items aligned perfectly with their respective factors (subscales).
 That is, it would be problematic if the items switched factors.

 Second, we can interpret our results.
 Like alpha, the omegas range from 0 to 1, where values closer to 1 represent good reliability [@najera_catalan_reliability_2019].
-For unidimensional measures, $\omega_{t}$ values above 0.80 seem to be an indicator of good reliability.
+For unidimensional measures, $\omega_{t}$ values above 0.80 indicate satisfactory reliability.
 For multidimensional measures with well-defined dimensions, we strive for $\omega_{h}$ values above 0.65 (and $\omega_{t}$ > 0.8).
 These recommendations are based on a Monte Carlo study that examined a host of reliability indicators and how their values corresponded with accurate predictions of poverty status.
 With this in mind, let's examine the output related to our simulated research vignette.

 Let's start with the output in the lower portion where the values are "from a confirmatory model using sem."